-Program Title: Woodsmoke Reduction Program 2018-2019
+Program Title: Woodsmoke Reduction Program 2021-2022

-Grant Funding Amount: \$ 125,210.08
+Grant Funding Amount: \$205,960.00

 The Woodsmoke Reduction Program is a GGRF-funded program designed to replace high-polluting, uncertified wood stoves, wood inserts, and fireplaces used for primary home heating with cleaner burning, more efficient home heating devices.
-The 2018-2019 GGRF appropriation committed \$3,000,000 for this Program.
+The 2021-2022 GGRF appropriation committed \$5,000,000 for this Program.
 The Program will be administered by CARB and implemented by the District in coordination with the California Air Pollution Control Officers Association (CAPCOA).
 The role of CAPCOA is to centralize and standardize Program implementation.
 This Program will further the goals of Assembly Bill 32 (Nunez, Chapter 488, Statutes of 2006) and related statutes (comprising Health and Safety Code Division 25.5) to reduce greenhouse gas emissions, as well as provide important co-benefits in reducing black carbon emissions and improving air quality.

 Residents using uncertified wood stoves, wood inserts, or fireplaces as a primary home heating source in Districts awarded Program funds are eligible for incentives.
-The incentive amount will vary depending on the location of the residence and the household income, with households in disadvantaged or low income communities or low income households qualifying for higher incentives.
-The Program will include an outreach and educational component to ensure that households receiving incentives make informed decisions about how to burn and what to burn in order to maximize the efficiency of the device and minimize pollution.
+The incentive amount will vary depending on the type of replacement device, location of the residence, and the household income, with low-income households and households in disadvantaged or low-income communities or on tribal lands qualifying for higher incentives.
+The Program will include an outreach and educational component to ensure that households receiving incentives make informed decisions about how to burn and what to burn to maximize the efficiency of the device and minimize pollution.